How can the number of pipes be reduced in a WaterCAD or WaterGEMS model?

 To reduce the number of pipes in a model try to combine pipes that have equivalent diameters and roughness.
 The Skelebrator tool can help automate this and is available in WaterGEMS.
 If you have WaterCAD, you will need to upgrade to WaterGEMS to access Skelebrator.

 Note: in the distant past, WaterCAD users could purchase Skelebrator separately, but this is no longer possible.
 Also, starting with CONNECT Edition Update 2 (10.02.00.43 and greater), the Skelebrator tool is no longer accessible from within the WaterCAD user interface.
-See more on Skelebrator in the articles linked to further below.
+See more on Skelebrator in the articles linked to further below and in this video.

 If you have hydrants, considering placing them on the main pipeline, and model the lateral losses using the embedded properties in the hydrant (rather than adding the extra lateral pipe.

 You can also use Laterals and Customer elements to assign demands along the length of a pipe instead of creating extra nodes (which split the pipe).
 As of version 10.00.00.50, lateral link elements do not count toward your pipe limit.